aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/installation/_index.md

 **Use Aspose.Slides**

-Run this code to create a PowerPoint presentation:
+Test your Aspose.Slides installation by running this code to create a PowerPoint presentation:

 ```python
 # Imports Aspose.Slides for Python via .NET module